Diya Aur Baati Hum: Development

 Speaking about the series before its premiere, Nitin Vaidya, the Business Head of StarPlus then said, "It's undeniable that in India, traditionally the women's role is seen as bride, wife or mother, within the geographical parameters of her home.
 This show aims at breaking that mold and raising public acceptance of women stepping out of their homes towards self-fulfillment.
 Diya Aur Bati Hum is another testimony of Star Plus' programming ethos – 'Rishta Wahi, Soch Nayi (Same relationship, different thinking)'."

-On 8 January 2013, the cast and crew went to Ajmer for shooting a sequence, expected to return to Mumbai on 11 January 2013.
-However, with the overcrowding of the fans of the series, they could not properly shoot within the estimated time, sometimes being a halt for a while owing to the rush of people there.
+On 8 January 2013, the cast and crew went to Ajmer to shoot a sequence, expected to return to Mumbai on 11 January 2013.
+However, with the overcrowding of the fans of the series, they could not properly shoot within the estimated time, sometimes halting owing to the rush of people there.

-In December 2014, the shoot was disrupted when an air cooler in the sets burst and two technicians were injured.
+In December 2014, the shoot was disrupted when an air cooler in the sets burst, injuring two technicians.
 In the same month, it was announced that Bollywood singers Javed Ali and Shilpa Rao would record a song for an upcoming sequence.

 In September 2015, for the track of Mission Mahabali, six sets of each dress were made for the cast during the outdoor shoot owing unpredictable weather change and rains.